dbgrande/Grande/README.md

 Blank panel.

 Scale
 -----

 Provides extra scales for Quant quantizer.

-- **New:** Root note can now also be disabled.
 - Use a polyphonic switch and plug into Scale input of Quant.
-- Sends 12 control signals using polyphonic cable.
+- Sends 12 control signals using polyphonic cable (0V or 10V).

 ![Additional Scales](images/additional_scales.png "Additional Scales")

 Quant